 As a member of the broadcast industry’s Hall of Fame, Mr. Maltz created the National Association of Broadcasters’ Task Force for Free TV, served on its Political Action Committee, and was a Director of the Radio Advertising Bureau and Vice-Chairman of the Independent Television Association.
 Mr. and Mrs. Maltz also are founders of the Maltz Museum of Jewish Heritage located in Beachwood, Ohio.
 Tamar Maltz has served on the boards of Montefiore Home for the Aged, and Friends of the Aaron Garber Library.

 Our state-of-the-art laboratory space is located on the Johns Hopkins Medical Campus.
-LIBD is the largest non-Johns Hopkins University employer of the East Baltimore inner-city development project.
+LIBD/MRL is the largest non-Johns Hopkins University employer of the East Baltimore inner-city development project.